-Chili is easily the best known Tex-Mex dish.
+Chili is easily the best-known Tex-Mex dish.
 It has been so popular for so long that it has transcended its regional roots and grown into a truly American dish, not just a Southwestern one.
 The popularity is due in part to the spices it contains.
-They give it a distinctive savory flavor that is shared across most iterations of the chili dish.
+They give it a distinctive savory flavor shared across most iterations of the chili dish.
 Most chili recipes adhere to a core set of seasonings.
-Some spices may be added to that core (cinnamon is popular in some places, for example) but what is generally considered to be the best spices for chili tends to remain the same.
+Some spices may be added to that core (cinnamon is popular in some places, for example), but what is generally considered the best spices for chili tends to remain the same.
 Let’s take a look at some of the best spices for chili.

 The main ingredients in chili powder are ground chili pepper, cumin, and garlic.
 These provide the heat and savory notes that make up the classic chili taste.
-You can buy a pre-made chili powder that is made with the manufacturer’s standardized ratio of herbs and spices or you can simply add each spice separately.
+You can buy a packaged commercial chili powder made with the manufacturer’s standardized ratio of herbs and spices, or you can simply add each spice separately.

 Garlic is a versatile spice that is used by virtually every culture around the world.
 It is known to work especially well in tomato-based dishes like chili.
 It provides a strong savory note that offers an excellent background for all of the other flavorful ingredients in chili.
 Ideally, you will want to use fresh garlic but dried and powdered garlic is more likely to disappear into the sauce and will be easier to blend with other spices if you make your own chili powder.